equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 .. topic:: END_DATE

-        When running a set of models from beginning to end ERT does not now in advance how long the simulation is supposed to be, it is therefore impossible beforehand to determine which restart file number should be used as target file, and the procedure used for Smoother runs can not be used to verify that an
+        When running a set of models from beginning to end ERT does not know in advance how long the simulation is supposed to be, it is therefore impossible beforehand to determine which restart file number should be used as target file, and the procedure used for Smoother runs can not be used to verify that an